Orange County Personal Injury Lawyer

 - Continue medical treatment.
 You should always continue any treatment plans prescribed by a doctor in the aftermath of your injury.
 Do not stop your medical treatment until your doctor says you have reached maximum medical improvement.
 If you stop your treatment too early, the at-fault party and their insurance carrier may use this as evidence and say that you were not truly injured by the incident.

-What are common causes of personal injuries?
+What are common causes of personal injuries in Orange County?

 At Bentley & More, LLP, we know that personal injury claims arise in various ways in and around Orange County.
 The experienced lawyers at our Orange County personal injury law firm regularly help clients who have been injured due to the following: